erf/mu_state/README.md

 - `MuEvent` - state event with `data`, `loading` and `error` properties
 - `MuState` - a `ValueNotifier` which holds a `MuEvent`
 - `MuBuilder` - a `ValueListenableBuilder` of type `MuEvent`
-- `MuMultiBuilder` - listen to multiple `MuState` objects and notify with values
+- `MuMultiBuilder` - listen to multiple `MuState` objects and get notified with a list of values

 ## Getting started

-Declare your state as a global final `MuState` variable and pass it an initial `MuEvent`.
-Give it a new `MuEvent` object as the state changes.
+Declare state as a global final `MuState` variable and pass it an initial `MuEvent`.
+Pass a new `MuEvent` object to `MuState.value` as the state changes.

-Implement your own state class which inherits from `MuState` for more complex state handling.
+Implement a custom state class which extends `MuState`, for more complex state handling.

 Listen to single state objects using `MuBuilder`.

 Listen to multiple state objects using `MuMultiBuilder`, which notifies you with a list of values.

 ## Usage